-It also includes a tough nylon floor and fly that won’t tear even when loaded with snow.
+It also includes a hard nylon floor and flies that won’t tear even when loaded with snow.

 It also includes an interior guyline system that allows you to hang a clothesline within the tent if you get wet on your mountain expeditions, as well as several compartments for kit storage.

 - Waterproof.
 Seams are taped, and the jacket is completely waterproof